mananmadan/Ontology-Based-Concept-Similarity/README.md

 2. synonyms
 3.  named individuals

+Can be done using :
+1> nltk

 and then we have to define different matching strategies which can be used:

 1. direct matching strategy
 2. other customised matching strategy

+Search a way for find all of the three things that are required for creating ontology(current task)

+tools that can be used :

+1> nltk and wordnet
+2> wikidata